akash84016/PostAddUser/README.md

 This project is a starting point for a Flutter application.

 App Points
--User Login with mobile number and Guest account to access app directly -User add post and other user post listing show and some UI Demo
+- User Login with mobile number and Guest account to access app directly

+- User add post and other user post listing show and some UI Demo

 A few resources to get you started if this is your first Flutter project: